How Does Reporting Robocalls Work?

 6. Send a demand letter requesting compensation to the robocaller using the caller's details

 If your phone number is listed on the federal Do Not Call list, but the robocaller still called you, you may be entitled to payment from them.
-If they refuse to, you can also sue them in small claims court.
+If they refuse to, you can also send demand letters to them in small claims court.
 You can check whether your number is on the Do Not Call list fairly easily, and, if it’s not, you should consider adding it.
 If you have any doubts about the Do Not Call list expiration or exceptions, worry not—DoNotPay can help!

 Note that Robo Revenge isn’t able to help against robocallers that are based outside of the U.S., as they fall out of reach of our federal laws.
 Nonetheless, if the robocaller trying to scam you is doing so from the U.S., you might get a sweet taste of revenge.